bridgetmcmahon/Project-1/README.md

 APIs
 - Google Books

-### Live Website
+## Live Demo
 https://great-reads-app.herokuapp.com/

-### To be added
+## Still to Come
 - Users' book rating is displayed if they have rated it
 - User relationships (followers and following)
-- Multi-page search results & horizontal scrolling
+- Multi-page search results & horizontal scrolling for the shelves
 - Book recommendations (being hopeful)

-### Bugs
+### Known Bugs
-- Can't click on 'Add to shelf' if no shelf has been selected
+- Clicking on 'Add to shelf' when no shelf has been selected breaks the site
 - Can't add books without an author to a shelf

+## Thanks
+A big thank you to my instructor at General Assembly, Joel Turnbull, for his assistance with this project.
+Another thank you to Linna Liu for additional help.